MicrosoftDocs/azure-stack-docs/azure-stack/user/iaas-architecture-windows-sql-n-tier.md

 ---
-title:  Windows N-tier application on Azure Stack Hub with SQL Server | Microsoft Docs
+title:  Windows N-tier application on Azure Stack Hub with SQL Server
 description: Learn how to run a Windows N-tier application on Azure Stack Hub with SQL Server.
 author: mattbriggs